 Applegate Naturals Beef Hot Dog

 Applegate Farms’ Naturals hot dogs are about as clean as hot dogs get.
-At around $8, they’re probably the priciest franks on the shelf, but you’re paying for 100% grass-fed beef from Australian and Californian farms, natural casing, and a short, no-nonsense ingredient list: water, vinegar, dried vegetables, and spices.
+At around $8, they’re probably the priciest of the all-meat hot dog brands on the shelf, but you’re paying for 100% grass-fed beef from Australian and Californian farms, natural casing, and a short, no-nonsense ingredient list: water, vinegar, dried vegetables, and spices.

 Niman Ranch